George Edward Wade

 George Edward Wade (1853, London – 5 February 1933) was a British sculptor.
 He was largely self-taught as an artist and is best remembered for his statues of royalty and politicians.

 He was baptised on 17 April 1853 at Westminster, London, England.
-He was the son of the Rev. Canon Nugent Wade and Louisa Fenwick.
+He was the fourteen children of the Rev. Canon Nugent Wade and Louisa (born Fenwick).
+His elder sister was Louisa Anne Wade who led the Royal School of Needlework.
+Another brother was architect and textile designer Fairfax Blomfield Wade-Palmer.

 In 1929 Wade had two works dedicated in London, to Catherine and William Booth.
-He was the first General of the Salvation Army and she was the "Army Mother."
+Booth was the first General of The Salvation Army and she was the "Army Mother."
 Mrs. Booth presents a "serene and matronly figure", while he is "an Old Testament figure with eyes ablaze, beard flowing, finger pointing, medals mustered, and a small prayer book in his hand."